Share a canvas app with your organization

 To assign a role, you must have System administrator permissions for a Dataverse database.

-To assign a security group in Azure AD to a role
+To assign a security group in Microsoft Entra to a role

 In the sharing panel under Data permissions, select Assign a security role.

-Select the Dataverse roles that you want to apply to the selected Azure AD users or groups.
+Select the Dataverse roles that you want to apply to the selected Microsoft Entra users or groups.

 When you share an app that's based on an older version of Dataverse, you must share the runtime permission to the service separately.
 If you don’t have permission to do this, see your environment administrator.